stfc/dl_timer/README.md

 ## Examples ##

 There are examples of the usage of dl_timer in the test directory.
-In short though it is used like so:
+In short though, it is used like so:

     use dl_timer
     integer :: itimer0